 This is the recommended method of deleting a team.

 Begin by going to: AccessAlly > Teams > Manage.
-Here, you can search for the parent user who’s team you’d like to delete.
+Here, you can search for the team leader who’s team you’d like to delete.

 Then, click on the “Delete Team” button.

-The Delete Team Button tells AccessAlly that all “revoke” tags (designated in this tutorial) should be applied to all members of a team, including the team parent user.
+The Delete Team Button tells AccessAlly that all “revoke” tags (designated in this tutorial) should be applied to all members of a team, including the team leader.
 This effectively removes their access from the membership site.
 It does NOT delete their contact in the CRM or in WordPress.